Henry-Pump/new-hire/docs/tasks/new-hire-task3.md

-# Task 3 - Set IP Address on Panelview Plus 6/7
+# Task 3 - Set IP Adress on Panelview Plus 6/7

 ## Equipment Needed

 -   Panelview Plus 6/7
--   EtherNet Cable

 ## Procedure

 1. If an application is running, exit the application.
-2. From the Main Menu, press "Exit".
-3. Enter the HMI Password and press "Enter".
-This should bring you to the Windows CE Desktop.
-4. Navigate to "Start > Settings > Control Panel" and open "Server Config".
+2. Navigate to "Terminal Settings > Networks and Communications > Network Connections > Network Adapters".
-5. Configure the Security options on the VNC Server tab and hit "OK"
-6. Open "Services" from the Control Panel menu.
-7. Press the "VNC Server" button to ensure it is green (enabled).
-8. Verify the VNC server is configured correctly using VNC Viewer.
-9. Reboot the HMI by navigating to "Start > Programs > Restart System".
+3. Select "IP Address".
+4. Set the IP Address, Subnet Mask, and Gateway to the desired settings.
+5. Ensure "Use DHCP" is set to "No."
+6. Return to the Main Menu and press "Reset" to restart the HMI.